rusuite/website/README.md

-# RuneSuite – RuneScape Private Server Listing Platform
+# RuSuite – RuneScape Private Server Listing Platform

 ## Project overview

-Build a fully functional web application inspired by the structure and features of **RuneTopic** (https://www.runetopic.com), but **without copying any code, text, images, or branding** from that site.
+Build a fully functional web application inspired by the structure and features of **RuneTopic** (https://www.runetopic.com), but **without copying any logos, or branding** from that site.

 The goal is to create a modern RuneScape private server listing and discovery platform with: